Little Valley Fire: Prescribed burn (October 4–13)

-Wildfire (October 14–20)
+Wildfire (October 14–19)

 October 14

 The first 911 call for smoke near the prescribed burn area came at 1:23 am on October 14, but the crew that arrived on scene dismissed it and returned to the station minutes later.
 However, the next smoke call took over an hour for firefighters to reach the vicinity.

 Around 1:30 am on October 14 in Washoe Valley, strong winds blew embers out of the prescribed burn area.
+Initial units dispatched by TMFPD were insufficient for the fire, which quickly grew from 5 acre to 55 acre.
+A resident reported law enforcement woke him up around 4 am and urged him to evacuate; he witnessed trees over 100 feet tall exploding.
 In response, Interstate 580, Eastlake Boulevard, and Mount Rose Highway were closed.
-By 6:45 am, the size of the fire increased to 100 acre.
+By 6:45 am, the fire grew to 100 acre.
 Approximately 45 minutes later, the fire expanded to 745 acre.
 Evacuations were recommended for areas of Washoe Valley, and an evacuation center was established at Depoali Middle School.
-A large animal shelter was created at the Reno-Sparks Livestock Events Center.
+A large animal shelter was created at the Reno–Sparks Livestock Events Center.
 Classes were cancelled at Pleasant Valley Elementary, Hunsberger Elementary, Huffaker Elementary, Lenz Elementary, Marvin Picollo School, and Galena High School.

 By 9:55 am, Old U.S. 395 reopened to residential traffic only, and about 300 firefighters and strike teams from both Nevada and California were responding to the fire.
 Fifty minutes later, Governor Brian Sandoval declared a state of emergency.
-The fire was burning west of Franktown Road, spreading north towards Bowers Mansion.
-Up to eighteen homes had burned by 12 pm, but all but one westbound lane on Mount Rose Highway had reopened.
+The fire was spreading north towards Bowers Mansion.
+Up to eighteen homes had burned by 12 pm, but Mount Rose Highway reopened, with the exception of one westbound lane.

 By 2:45 pm that same day, residents who had evacuated from areas east of Interstate 580 near Washoe Lake were allowed to return home.
-Residents in Montreux, Galena, and the St. James Road area were also permitted to return, but were told to remain cautious.
-That evening, a Type 3 incident team took over responsibility for the fire, and a Type 1 team was ordered.
+Residents in Montreux, Galena, and the St. James Road area were also permitted to return, but were told to "prepare to evacuate over the weekend".
+That evening, a Type 3 incident team took over responsibility for the fire as a Type 1 team was ordered.
 The fire increased in size to over 2,000 acre, threatening 500 structures.
-Twenty-two homes and seventeen outbuildings were reported destroyed.
-Four injuries from smoke inhalation were also reported.
+Twenty–two homes and seventeen outbuildings were reported destroyed, and four firefighters received injuries from smoke inhalation.